Explore the Final Frontier at the Space Station Museum in Novato

 Admission and parking for the Novato Space Festival are free.
 Activities take place at the Space Station Museum and on Pacheco Plaza's Center Stage.
 It's a lot of fun, and educational, too, so don't miss it.

 If You Go

-The museum recently re-opened at a new location in Pacheco Plaza—it's now at 464 Ignacio Boulevard between Marin Coffee Roasters and Boca Pizzeria.
+The museum is located in Pacheco Plaza shopping center at 464 Ignacio Boulevard, between Marin Coffee Roasters and Boca Pizzeria.

-To get there, take Highway 101 to the Ignacio Boulevard/Bel Marin Keys exit, and head west on Ignacio Boulevard, and turn into the Pacheco Plaza shopping center.
+To get there, take Highway 101 to the Ignacio Boulevard/Bel Marin Keys exit, and head west on Ignacio Boulevard, and turn into Pacheco Plaza.